7 Portes

 Advertising

 Paella has its origins in Valencia (a simple day trip down the coast), but you’ll find plenty of options in Barcelona if you’re looking to sample this most traditional of dishes.
 Of course, the people of Barcelona will argue that their rice dishes (found on menus as arròs, not paella) are better than the others, but we’ll let you be the judge of that.
-Here is the best paella in the city.
+Here are the best paellas and rice dishes in the city, chosen by our editors.

-This article was written by the editorial team at Time Out Barcelona.
+Ricard Martín is the food and drink editor at Time Out Barcelona.
 At Time Out, all of our travel guides are written by local writers who know their cities inside out.
 For more about how we curate, see our editorial guidelines.

 Where to eat paella in Barcelona